mattiamanzati/nextgen-effect-devtools/slides.md

 <!--
 Hello everyone!

-My name is Mattia Manzati,
+My name is Mattia Manzati, you may remember me from last year's talk about Effect Cluster.

+I'm used to wear my red sweatshirt as a cape, but I think it's now time to toss it away to make an announcment.
 -->
 ---
 preload: false